hutchresearch/latex2speech/README.md

 # TeX2Speech
-A web app for converting LaTeX documents to spoken audio mp3 using Flask, AWS Polly, ANTLR, and SymPy
+A web application for converting LaTeX documents to spoken audio.
+You can demo the program [here](http://tex2speech.eba-mgbfwtgw.us-east-1.elasticbeanstalk.com/).

 ## Features
 - Quickly and conveniently upload LaTeX and download mp3